jquepi/everything-curl/protocols/network.md

 Most common protocols have default port numbers that clients and servers use.
 For example, when using the `http://example.com/index.html` URL, that URL specifies a *scheme* called `HTTP` which tells the client that it should try TCP port number 80 on the server by default.
-If the URL uses `HTTPS` instead, the default port number is 443.
+If you go with `HTTPS` instead, the default port number is 443.

 The URL can optionally provide another, custom, port number but if nothing special is specified, it will use the default port for the scheme used in the URL.

-## Security
+### Security

 After a TCP connection has been established, many transfers will require that both sides negotiate a better security level before continuing (if for example